LudwigBoess/GadgetUnits.jl/docs/src/conversion_structs.md

 To convert, say positions of gas particles from a cosmological simulation to physical units you can use:

 ```julia
 h     = read_header(filename)
 pos   = read_snap(filename, "POS", 0)
 GU    = GadgetPhysicalUnits(a_scale=h.time, hpar=h.h0)
 pos .*= GU.x_cgs
 ```

-If you have different units than the standard Gadget ones you can call the object cunstructor with different values
+If you have different units than the standard Gadget ones you can call the cunstructor with different values

 ```julia
 GU = GadgetPhysicalUnits(your_l_unit, your_m_unit, your_v_unit; kwargs...)